 - Organisation: Clarify the contributions of yourself and the participating researchers to the implementation of the collaboration.
 Describe and justify the competences and roles of the participating researchers, and also any other researchers or corresponding who are important for the implementation.
 In what way is the collaboration based on equal participation, and how does this lead to mutual exchange of knowledge?

 - Time plan and implementation: The time plan should provide an overview of the collaboration and a plan for submitting joint research applications, travel, joint seminars, workshops, preparations/planning of joint research applications, and information dissemination.
 A brief description of collaboration activities, such as workshops and seminars, should be included.

 - Security situation in collaboration country: If you are planning to carry out activities in countries or regions that the Swedish Ministry for Foreign Affairs are advising against travelling to (including work travel), please describe how you are planning your research visit to and work in the country in view of the security situation.
-Ministry for Foreign Affairs travel information External link, opens in new window.
+Ministry for Foreign Affairs travel information (in Swedish) External link, opens in new window.

 - Need for research infrastructure: Specify the collaboration’s need for international and national research infrastructure.
-In the first instance, you should use the research infrastructures supported by the Swedish Research Council, Opens in new window. which are open to all.
+In the first instance, you should use the research infrastructures supported by the Swedish Research Council Opens in new window., which are open to all.
 If you choose to use other infrastructure instead, please justify this need (also applies for local research infrastructure).

 Budget and research resources

-Describe the overall costs for the network by specifying the items below.
 The budget shall cover the costs of all parties.
 Please state the amounts in Swedish krona, rounded to the nearest 1 000 SEK.
+Describe the overall costs for the network by specifying the items below:

 - Costs of travel, accommodation and subsistence